Hubs-Foundation/hubs-docs/docs/hubs-cloud-asset-packs.md

 id: hubs-cloud-asset-packs
 title: Recommended Asset Packs
 sidebar_label: Asset Packs
+description: A list of asset packs you can import into your Hubs instance and instructions for how to make your own
 ---

 We've compiled some avatar and scene collections you can easily import into your hub.
 This content is [Creative Commons 3](https://creativecommons.org/licenses/by/3.0/us/) licensed.
 License compliance with attribution is handled automatically by Hubs Cloud when the content is surfaced to users.